-Why Men’s-Rights Activism Is the Gateway Drug for the Alt-Right
+Men’s-Rights Activism Is the Gateway Drug for the Alt-Right

 Both MRAs and alt-rightists are so adept at playing the victim that both groups have convinced themselves that they are oppressed by the mere presence of women in “male spaces” (in the case of MRAs) and nonwhite people in “white countries” (in the case of alt-rightists).

-MRAs throw a fit whenever the discover women trying to set aside a place of their own — raging against such alleged oppression as women-only gyms — but they insist that their own “male spaces” should remain forever free of lady taint.
+MRAs throw a fit whenever they discover women trying to set aside a place of their own — raging against such alleged oppression as women-only gyms — but they insist that their own “male spaces” should remain forever free of lady taint.
 Alt-rightists similarly rail against what they call “white genocide” — which doesn’t refer to the forcible ethnic cleansing of white people but rather to demographic changes rendering mostly white countries somewhat less white.
 They’re so acutely sensitive to the slightest hint of “white genocide” that they can be sent into paroxysms of indignation upon catching sight of diaper boxes festooned with pictures of nonwhite babies and ads for sweatpants featuring interracial couples.

 The danger of both of these ideologies isn’t just that they’re both based on bizarro-world fantasies that bear little resemblance to reality.
 It’s also that, with Trump in the White House, they may have a chance to impose some of their bizarro-world logic on the rest of us.
 Let’s hope that reality prevails.